How to Kill Creeping Charlie

 Creeping Charlie (Glechoma hederacea) is a perennial ground cover that has been a thorn in the side of homeowners and professional lawn care companies for many years.
 In Minnesota, you can find it growing in full shade, partial shade, and even in the full sun areas of your lawn.

 Creeping Charlie, which is also commonly referred to as ground ivy, can be easily identified by its square-shaped stems, purple flowers in April and May, and its refusal to die even when sprayed with standard herbicides that will kill almost all other broadleaf weeds growing in your lawn.
-Creeping Charlie and wild ivy are the only two types of broadleaf weeds that are not well controlled by the typical 3-way herbicide application, which is what is used for typical lawn treatment packages
+Creeping Charlie and wild ivy are the only two types of broadleaf weeds that are not well controlled by the typical 3-way herbicide application, which is what is used for a typical lawn weed killer treatment

 So even if you are treating for weeds regularly, creeping Charlie will not be eliminated unless treatment for with a specialty herbicide, timed properly during the season, with repeat application made 2 weeks apart.